shanapu/MyJailbreak/README.md

 - sm_noblockon - Allows the warden to disable no block (for the warden ?)
 - sm_setff - Allows the warden to toggle friendly fire
 - sm_countdown - Allows the warden to start a Countdown
+- sm_killrandom - Allows the warden to kill a random T

 ```
 ##### AdminCommands // ADMFLAG_GENERIC